Natural Gas Laws and Incentives in Arkansas

 Alternative Fuels Tax and Reporting

 Excise taxes on alternative fuels are imposed on a gasoline gallon equivalent (GGE) basis.
 The tax rate for each alternative fuel type is based on the number of motor vehicles licensed in the state that use the specific fuel, not including vehicles the federal government owns or leases.
 The Arkansas Department of Finance and Administration (DFA) and the Arkansas State Highways and Transportation Department must prepare an annual report with the number of alternative fuel vehicles licensed in the state and the tax revenue generated.
-The DFA must establish the annual tax rate by April 1st.
+The DFA must establish the tax rate annually by April 1.
 Licensed alternative fuel suppliers must pay alternative fuel taxes for product dispensed, sold to a dealer or user, or used in a motor vehicle owned or operated by the alternative fuel supplier.
 Alternative fuel suppliers must prepare a monthly report on the number of GGEs of alternative fuels sold and possess a sufficient number of credits (also known as sales tickets) to cover the alternative fuel sales tax.
-(Reference Arkansas Code 19-6-301, 26-56-502, 26-56-601, and 26-62-201 through 262-62-209)
+(Reference Arkansas Code 19-6-301, 26-56-502, 26-56-601, and 26-62-201 through 26-62-209)

 Liquefied Natural Gas (LNG) and Propane Tax and User Permit